I've put the YaSolR project in pause for a few days to work on this very cool and awesome Shelly integration...

 // 0 will disable the dimmer

-// Maximum excess power to reserve to this load.
+// Maximum excess power in Watts to reserve to this load.

 // The remaining power will be given to the next dimmers